Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingfrommlapi.md

 ---
 id: migratingfrommlapi
-title: Updating to the Unity Package
+title: Update MLAPI to the Unity MLAPI Package
-sidebar_label: Updating to the Unity Package
 description: Learn how to upgrade your current MLAPI installation to the Unity MLAPI package.
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+This upgrade guide targets projects using the MLAPI version 12.1.7 and earlier that were installed by the MLAPI installer or by cloning the source code from Github.

 :::important
-This upgrade guide targets projects using the MLAPI version which was installed by the MLAPI installer or by cloning the source code from Github.
-If your project uses a Package Manager version of MLAPI then this guide is not relevant.
+If your project uses a Package Manager version of Unity MLAPI, this guide is not relevant.
+Continue to getting started and
 :::

 The aqcuisiton of MLAPI has been a unique event in Unity history.
 In our efforts to integrate MLAPI into the Unity ecosystem, we are providing it in a Unity package.